Wednesday, July 25, 2012

 Google previewed a few new iOS apps at its developer's conference today, called Google IO, that will be rolling out on the App Store later today.

 Google's popular web browser, Google Chrome, has long been a desktop app for Windows and Mac.
 It recently became available for Android devices, and today is available for iOS, on both iPhone and iPad.
 The iPad app looks extremely familiar to the desktop version, and the iPhone version shares the same design concepts as well.
 The app will support incognito browsing, and well as tab syncing between devices.
-(UPDATE: Google Chrome is now available on the Apple App Store here.

 Apple launches separate Podcasts app